 Important points to bear in mind if you have a feeling that a bust is coming soon:

-- Buy cheaply in the first place.
+- Buy cheap Nashville Real Estate in the first place.
 If a recession hits the market you will still have room to manage till the bad days are over.

 - Do not over expose yourself with finance.
 Make sure the borrowing proportion is as low as feasible.
 This is a must if a property crash comes.